JonPSmith/EfSchemaCompare/Readme.md

 # NOTE: This project is NOT for general release

-1. It has quite a few limitations. see [Current Limitations](#Current-limitations) section.
+1. It has a few limitations. see [Current Limitations](#Current-limitations) section.
-2. It does not have good documentation.
-See the "Tests" assembly for Unit Tests which may be useful.
+2. It needs some more examples to show people how it works, especially if distributed as a NuGet package.
 3. It is not a public domain project!
 I am reserving the licence on the code for now.